Single-Photon Advantage in Quantum Cryptography Beyond QKD: Results

-To implement the QSCF protocol, Alice randomly encodes the four protocol states for the fixed optimized value of $a=0.9$ and a fixed number of repetitions $K=50, 000$.
+Using the encoding system presented above, we experimentally achieve an overall QBER for dynamic random state switching of single-photon pulses of $2.8\%$.
+In order to achieve a quantum advantage, a QBER below $\approx 4\%$ is required for the protocol chosen here (see Methods), as a higher QBER would lead to a reduced classical cheating probability due to many honest aborts. \\ \\ \textbf{Experimental quantum strong coin flipping} \\ To implement the QSCF protocol, Alice randomly encodes the four protocol states for the fixed optimized value of $a=0.9$ and a fixed number of pulses $K=50, 000$.
 After the $K$ voltage values, the sequence is repeated to evaluate the protocol performance with sufficient statistics.
-To realize the random bit sequence, we used a pre-stored set of quantum random numbers generated by measuring vacuum fluctuations \cite{symul2011real,haw2015maximization}, which were provided by the Australian National University \cite{anu_website}.
-After propagation through the quantum channel, first in the back-to-back case without additional loss, Bob projects the arriving photons into the four protocol states by detecting them in his four detection channels yielding the arrival statistics shown for a short time period in Figure~\ref{fig:figure5}(a).
+To implement the random bit sequence, we used a pre-stored set of quantum random numbers generated by measuring vacuum fluctuations \cite{symul2011real,haw2015maximization}, which were provided by the Australian National University \cite{anu_website}.
+After propagation through the quantum channel, first in the back-to-back case without additional loss, Bob projects the arriving photons into the four protocol states by detecting them in his four detection channels, yielding the arrival statistics shown for a short time period in Figure~\ref{fig:figure5}(a).
 Synchronizing the qubit-state preparation and detection using a trigger signal at the start of each protocol run, we are able to average over many realizations of the $K$-long random sequence.
-The relative temporal offset between Alice' and Bob's time-bins is determined by correlating a subset of the sequence for different relative shifts and channel permutations.
-This enables us to compare the detected state to the actually sent state for each time-bin (see Figure~\ref{fig:figure5}b), which yields a high extinction in the preparation basis and the expected projections in the other basis.
-Figure~\ref{fig:figure5}c presents the resulting input-output table that is expected from the $a$ parameter (left panel) and for the experimental realizations with losses in the quantum channel of 0\,dB (back-to-back), 3\,dB, and 6\,dB, resulting in a QBER of 2.8\%, 3.1\%, and 6.4\% (right panels).
+The relative temporal offset between Alice' and Bob's time-bins is determined by correlating a set of the sequence for different relative shifts and channel permutations.
+This enables us to compare the detected state to the actually sent state for each time-bin (see Figure~\ref{fig:figure5}b), which yields a high extinction in the preparation basis and the expected projections in the other bases.
+Figure~\ref{fig:figure5}c presents the resulting input-output matrices, as theoretically expected from the parameter $a$ (left panel) and for the experimental realizations with losses in the quantum channel of 0\,dB (back-to-back), 3\,dB, and 6\,dB, resulting in a QBER of 2.8\%, 3.1\%, and 6.4\% (right panels).
 The QBER obtained under dynamic random state preparation was calculated from the ratio of wrong projections divided by all projections for a given state and averaged over all four QSCF states.
 We observe a good agreement between the experimental performance and the theoretical expectations.